Robotic-Systems-Labs/RoboticSystemsLabs/docs/EGR-455-Labs/455_Lab_02-FindingMotorConstant/egr455_Lab_02.md

 <ul>
     <li> In your Robotic I workspace, create a new project for this lab.</li>
     <li> Add the “Quadrature Decoder” and “Character LCD” component modules to the “TopDesign.”
-    <strong>Figure 3</strong> shows the placing of these modules into the “Topdesign” area.</li>
+    <strong>Figure 10</strong> shows the placing of these modules into the “Topdesign” area.</li>
 </ul>

 <figure>
     <img src="image03.png"
-    alt="Showing the insertion of the `Quadrature Decoder` and `Character LCD` modules.">
+    alt="Showing the insertion of the Quadrature Decoder and Character LCD modules.">
-    <figcaption><strong>Figure 3:</strong> Showing the insertion of the “Quadrature Decoder” and "Character LCD" modules.</figcaption>
+    <figcaption><strong>Figure 10:</strong> Showing the insertion of the “Quadrature Decoder” and "Character LCD" modules.</figcaption>
 </figure>

 <ul>
-    <li> <strong>Figure 4</strong> shows the settings inside the “Quadrature Decoder” component module on the "Counter Size" tab.
+    <li> <strong>Figure 11</strong> shows the settings inside the “Quadrature Decoder” component module on the "Counter Size" tab.
 The follow are the different settings on the differnt tabs.</li>
     <ul>
         <li> <strong>Counter Size tab:</strong> select 32 bit because we have lots of memory space to hold a large count values.</li>
         <li> <strong>Counter Resolution tab:</strong> select “4x” because it will give a count for each change in state in any combination for both hall effector sensors.</li>